XevoInc/yobd/README.md

 - `PKG_CONFIG_PATH` needs to be set only when you run `meson` and doesn't matter after that.
 It should be set to the directory containing the `.pc` files used by the prerequisite you built.
-- `LD_LIBRARY_PATH` needs to be set whenever you actually load the YoloBD library, such as when you run the unit tests with `ninja test`.
+- `LD_LIBRARY_PATH` needs to be set whenever you actually load the yobd library, such as when you run the unit tests with `ninja test`.
 It should be set to the directory containing the built prerequisite libraries.